Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  1 *Geolocate the gps coordinates of the "Starting Location" and the "Meeting Location" on a virtual map.*

-   #) The App must provide gps API and be able to locate the position on a graphical map.
+   #) The system must provide gps API and be able to locate the position on a graphical map.

  2 *Calculate a list of possible shortest routes from a "Starting Location" and the "Meeting Location" with the 'Vehicles' available.*